Help with prescriptions and shopping

 If you need help with things such as picking up shopping, prescription collections or having someone who can be a telephone friend, Councils for Voluntary Service (CVSs) can help direct you to services that can help.

 British Red Cross free coronavirus support line if you need essential supplies 0808 196 3651 calls between 10am and 6pm.
 The shopping is done via their Huggg.me system, a link will be emailed to you which will enable you to write a shopping list, pay for a voucher and then a volunteer will go out and do the shopping for them and deliver it.

 Need to get hold of groceries but can't get out?

 If you or someone you know is clinically extremely vulnerable

-If you're clinically extremely vulnerable the advice on shielding changed on 6 July.
-The current Government advice is not recommending that Clinically Extremely Vulnerable (CEV) people will need to shield.
+If you're clinically extremely vulnerable the advice during National Lockdown 5 January 2021 is you will need to shield.
+The Government will send you a letter soon advising you of this.
 See GOV.uk guidelines for measures to be taken to protect those most at risk.

 How can CEVs access medicines if they cannot go to the pharmacy?

 People who are clinically extremely vulnerable during national lockdown are being advised by the Government not to go to a pharmacy.
 If you get can't get help with medicines and prescriptions through friends, family and neighbours or NHS Volunteers, you can contact your pharmacy to inform them you're clinically extremely vulnerable and need medicines delivered.
 The pharmacy will arrange this free of charge.
 The NHS Find a Pharmacy Service lists all pharmacies nearby.
 More information is available in our Picking up your medicines and prescriptions article on Surrey Matters.

 The free delivery service of medication by pharmacies for clinically extremely vulnerable people is in place from 21 December 2020 to 21 February 2021.
 This has been extended following the National Lockdown announcement.